 The Advertising & Public Relations industry focuses on the relationship between a product/service and the public.
 It involves influencing the public’s perception of a product through the use of media, advertisements, and campaigns.
 Examples of jobs include Media Directors, Copy Writers, Product Promoters, and Graphic Designers.
-This industry is a subsector of the Professional & Business Services industry.
+This industry is a sub-sector of the Professional & Business Services industry.

 Most entry-level professional and managerial positions in advertising and public relations services require, at the very least, a bachelor’s degree, with broad liberal arts exposure.
 Experienced applicants who possess a master’s degree may fill research positions.
 Marketing Research is an important, yet underrated, component to both advertising and public relations.
 Those who excel in this area usually have a background in marketing or statistics and years of experience.
-In public relations, employers prefer applicants with degrees in communications, journalism, English, business, or public relations.[i]
+In public relations, employers prefer applicants with degrees in communications, journalism, English, business, or public relations.[iii]

 Advertising Manager – These professionals typically oversee many key players as they manage clients’ advertising campaigns.
 For example, they may work with the creative department to come up with ad ideas, as well as the financial department to put together a budget.
 Some advertising managers, called media managers, may focus on advertising through particular media like television, radio, and magazines.
 Ad managers usually work for ad agencies, media firms, or other organizations. [iii]

 Promotions Manager – Usually, promotions managers are in charge of increasing sales by using both promotions and advertising.
 For example, they may design incentives like contests, discounts, and rebates.
 Other strategies include newspaper ads, in-store displays, coupons, special events, and more.
 The goal is usually to drive traffic to a store or get customers interested in a product or service! [iii]